se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Dependency Injection

-Now let us look at what **Dependency Injection**(DI) means.
-Dependencies are services that a class needs in order to perform its function.
+Now let us look at what **Dependency Injection** (DI) means.
+Dependencies are _services_ that a class needs in order to perform its function.
 We can visualize this with the help of an example.

 <center>
 <img src="dependency.png" width="60%">

 _Figure 1.
-What is a dependency?_ <sup>[source](https://medium.freecodecamp.org/a-quick-intro-to-dependency-injection-what-it-is-and-when-to-use-it-7578c84fa88f)</sup>
+What is a dependency?_ (source: [freecodecamp](https://medium.freecodecamp.org/a-quick-intro-to-dependency-injection-what-it-is-and-when-to-use-it-7578c84fa88f))
 </center>

 Dependency injection is a way of providing a class with the required services.
-The official website claims that the DI framework increases the "efficiency and modularity" of an app.
 Given below is a an injectable service class.

 ```typescript
 import { Injectable } from '@angular/core';